JKonTiki/Francoise/README.md

 Deletions basically reverse engineer this process.

 ### Notes On JS

-At the moment, all JS fires regardless of whether pages or components are in play.
-If you want things to trigger upon 'mounting' or 'unmounting' (e.g. transition animations), then I would wrap them in functions, export them to the navigator, and call them
+By default, JS modules are wrapped in mount() functions.
+The navigator automatically imports and runs these for pages, but _component JS modules must be manually imported and mounted_.
+See the sample app, where `welcome-message` has its template included as a [macro](https://mozilla.github.io/nunjucks/templating.html#macro) and its JS as a node module in our `home` page's .njk & .js files, respectively.
+You can also remove the wrapper function or have it fire anonymously if its activity is based on component-specific DOM events or just doesn't express brashness.

 ### Server-side Opps

-Routing is really meant to take place on the client-side, as this boilerplate is primarily for SPA's.
-I've thought about extending containers one scope further (components -> pages -> views) but I'm afraid this might overcomplicate things for SPA usage.
-If you did want to do that manually, keep the following in mind:
+The server is thin by default, routing to only one view and meant more for 404 catching, database endpoints, etc. Routing is really meant to take place on the client-side, as this boilerplate is primarily for SPA's.

-* you should be able to share the global JS index, but I would add logic to the navigator

 ### Configuration